web-work-tools/indieweb/content/posts/indigo-indieweb-features.md

 * [microformats.org/wiki/h-card](http://microformats.org/wiki/h-card)

 Yay!
 Structured Data!
-These are the bits that add flavor and context, for the machines we communicate through, to otherwise indistinguishable code.
+These are the bits that add flavor and context, for the machines we communicate through, to otherwise indistinguishable (to a machine) info.

 > The class h-card is a root class name that indicates the presence of an h-card.
 >